ansfartz/AIDL-Server-Client/README.md

 ##### source: https://developer.android.com/guide/components/intents-filters#Types
 **Implicit intent** = specifies an action that can invoke any app on the device able to perform the action.
 **Explicit intent** = used to launch a specific app component, such as a particular activity or service in your app.
-We are doing this because we're going to need the component name ( ```android:name``` in intent-filter ) to identify the service in the Client app.
+We are doing this because we're going to need the component name ( ```android:name``` in intent-filter ) to identify the service in the Client app, and pass it to the explicit intent.